jessi25924/CymruVineyardProject1/README.md

 * To my cohort facilitator Lewis Dillon for consistently addressing my questions and offering timely advice on the course, project development, and more.

-* To the Code Institute Tutor team for their unwavering support and assistance, espicially in resolving challenges related to Github and Gitpod.
+* To the Code Institute Tutor team for their support and assistance, espicially in resolving challenges related to Github and Gitpod.

+### Notes on Commit History
+The commit history for this project may appear messy as I am still getting used to managing and refining commits effectively.
+I plan to improve my workflow and adopt better practices for commit organisation in the future projects.